Become an Orientation Leader

 Role Description

-- Serve as a role model for new students by displaying the responsibility and maturity of a continuing student.
+- Serve as a positive and reliable role model for new students.

-- Actively participate in all required events, which will be in-person for GBO 2023, including meetings, Orientation Leader training(s), and GBO events.
+- Participate fully in all required in-person events for GBO 2026, including 1:1 meetings, Orientation Leader training, and GBO programs.

-- Facilitate activities and conversations related to Bear Foundations (program on diversity & inclusion), Bear Pact (program on sexual violence and mental health), and other small group discussions.
+- Facilitate discussions related to Bear Foundations (diversity & inclusion), Bear Pact (sexual violence prevention and mental health), and other small-group activities.

 - Create an inclusive and welcoming community for all new students.

-- Promote full participation for new students in GBO.
+- Encourage and support full participation for new students in GBO programming.

-- Guide students to various locations and program points throughout GBO.
+- Guide new students to key campus locations and program points throughout GBO.

-- Be willing to grow both personally and professionally.
+- Demonstrate a willingness to grow both personally and professionally.